Course Layout / Marking

 Lake Gairdner is a National Park, administered by the Department of Environmnent, Heritage and Aboriginal Affairs for the State of South Australia.
 Although the lake is some 80 miles long it is only that area south of the 32nd parallel that they have given permission for Land Speed Racing.
 Of this area the DLRA uses only a small portion, closest to the Mt.
 Ive Station, As this is the only "made road" to the lake.

 The course will be defined as shown in the diagrams below.
 (This may vary slightly depending on surface conditions).

-This includes the competition track(s), the pit area, spectator area, and warm up track and access routes from the lake edge to the defined areas.
+This includes the competition track(s), the pit area, spectator area, and access routes from the lake edge to the defined areas.

 The Operational Plan describes the requirements to conduct the annual Speedweek held at Lake Gairdner in South Australia by the Dry Lake Racers Australia.

 All motoring events have an element of public risk and potential for environmental impact.
 The Operational Plan has been compiled with due consideration to reduce these risks and to prescribe the tasks required to conduct a safe and enjoyable event for participants and spectators.